wesleycamargo/azure-docs.pt-br/articles/sql-database/sql-database-client-id-keys.md

 <properties
-   pageTitle="Registrar seu aplicativo e obter a ID do cliente e a chave para se conectar ao Banco de Dados SQL do código | Microsoft Azure" description="Obtenha a ID do cliente e a chave para acessar o Banco de Dados SQL do código." services="sql-database" documentationCenter="" authors="stevestein"
+   pageTitle="Get the required values for authenticating an application to access SQL Database from code | Microsoft Azure" description="Create a service principal for accessing SQL Database from code." services="sql-database" documentationCenter="" authors="stevestein"